lordshiku/regressionFromScratch/README.md

 6. **Configurable Predictions Display**
    - Extended code to print the first *x* actual vs. predicted values for test samples.
    - Made *x* adjustable via a single variable at the top of the script.

----

-*This README encapsulates the development journey of building custom linear regression models—with and without feature scaling—using gradient descent, highlighting iterative refinements and the final high-performing runs prediction.*